 How do you identify what keywords to use?

-Well that is entirely based on the subject of your site.
+Well that is entirely based on the subject of your site (read this for specifics).
 What I mean by this is that you need to identify what your blog is aiming to achieve.
 If it’s nothing but an online journal of your life, then you need to rethink where it’s going unless you live a lifestyle that is connected to something that people like.

 Ex: You like to travel so you start a travel site.
 I would tell you to target keywords of popular travel destinations you’ve been to so you can document them and show off to people.